 The complexity of modern networks makes them difficult to manage effectively.
 According to ZK Research, it takes businesses an average of four months to implement network changes.
 That’s “far too slow for the digital era.”
 Operational expenses have also grown, increasing 300 percent over the past decade.

-MSPs are network championsAs keepers of the network, managed service providers have a huge role to play in enabling business transformation.
-Don’t underestimate the importance of the work you do in helping clients to keep their networks running smoothly, and evolving those networks for maximum business agility.
+Network managers are network championsAs keepers of the network, network admins have a huge role to play in enabling business transformation.
+Don’t underestimate the importance of the work you do in helping to keep networks running smoothly, and evolving those networks for maximum business agility.

 Think of it this way: If our planet relies on networks and you manage those networks, you are literally affecting the world.
-You’re champions, doing your part to secure, maintain, and advance the engines that keep everything running.
+You are champions, doing your part to secure, maintain, and advance the engines that keep everything running.

-The network is valuable—and that makes what you do indispensable.
+The network is valuable—and that makes you indispensable.